 While there is no "true" black glass, this sea glass tends to be very thick and OLD!
-Black glass actually has a hint of another color, brown, green, red and other pigments exsist.
-Becuase of the thickness and density of the glass, very little light passes through the glass making it appear black.
+Black glass actually has a hint of another color, brown, green, red and other pigments exist.
+Because of the thickness and density of the glass, very little light passes through the glass making it appear black.

-Modern glass like Champagne bottles are a good example of "black glass"
+Modern glass like Champagne bottles is a good example of modern "black glass"

 Opaques & Semi Opaques

-Jadites sea glass is a semi opaque glass.
-Made famous and widely used in the mid 1900's by Fireking (and later Martha Stewart).
+Jadeite sea glass is a semi opaque glass.
+Made famous and widely used in the mid 1900's by Fireking (and later made famous by Martha Stewart).
 Jadeite tableware was widely used in diners and is now heavily collected.

-Opaque sea glass can be found in an variety of shades.
+Opaque sea glass can be found in a variety of shades.
 Opaque glass is very dense and little light passes through it.